 So what features are we currently working on? (i.e. next couple of weeks)

-In addition to the above, we're working on a big piece of development (i.e. next 6 months) v9
+In addition to working on v8.3.2, we've also been working on a big piece of development (i.e. next 6 months) - v9

 So, what are we doing for v9?